andreatoson3-netizen/Amatriciana/docs/SystemTestResults.md

   - Comment: All 400 cells of the 20×20 grid are initialized as Empty
   - Date: 28.08.2026

-* The system must correctly return the current state of a valid block when the City Mayor queries it.
-  - Result: KO
-  - Comment: The current interface does not provide a functionality to query and display the state of an individual cell.
-  - Date: 28.08.2026

 * The system must reject operations involving coordinates outside the grid boundaries.
   - Result: OK
   - Comment: The system prevents the user from selecting or placing entities outside the 20×20 grid boundaries.
-  - Date: 28.08.2026

-* The system must report that the coordinates are invalid when an out-of-bounds coordinate is used.
-  - Result: Not tested
-  - Comment: The GUI prevents the user from interacting with cells outside the grid, so no out-of-bounds coordinate can be entered through the interface.
   - Date: 28.08.2026